huma-engineering/huma-docs/data-collection/modules/physiological/heart-rate.md

 Patients have a number of ways in which to collect their heart rate reading:

-- connecting the Huma App to Apple Health or Google Fit
+- connecting the Huma Care App to Apple Health or Google Fit
 - taking the reading manually
 - using their smartphone camera to take the reading